Northern Colorado Hailstorm FC: Ownership troubles

 During the 2024 USL League One season, it would be revealed that owner Jeff Katofsky was under legal fire.
 His ongoing project, the Future Legends Complex, was behind on $13 million in payments.
 Kartofsky and the complex also had $11.3 million in open legal claims filed against them.
 On October 16, 2024, Kartofsky would file for bankruptcy.
 On November 14, 2024, it was announced by USL League One that Northern Colorado Hailstorm's franchise agreement had been terminated.
 The club's ownership responded the same day, stating their intentions to continue playing at the Future Legends Complex in 2025.

 On April 7, 2025, The League for Clubs announced that the Hailstorm had joined for the 2025 season.
 The National Independent Soccer Association would later confirm the Hailstorm's participation in the 2025 NISA Pro Cup.
+The Hailstorm would reach the semifinals of the tournament, losing to eventual champions Los Angeles Force 2-0.

 Head coach Éamon Zayed departed the club in September 2025, with assistant coach Colin Falvey being promoted to the top spot.